 I was coming up to the house now.
 17…15…13, the more steps I took the more my heart crashed into my chest.
 I have never feared my husband – never needed a reason to, but today the fear that resided in me, was wrapped around me like another layer of skin.
 It wasn’t welcoming, but I was aware I gave it room yesterday to take place in my body.

-Sucking in my breather, I open my white wooden gate, wishing I was returning with a clear mind.
+Sucking in my breathe, I open my white wooden gate, wishing I was returning with a clear mind.
 But after having spent the night with Mike, my mind was far from clear.
 Even now, when I remember how our lips touched in the club makes my libido dance in excitement.
 God even thoughts of him can spark me to life, even in such situations as the one I was in currently.
 Before I get to open the door, Josh has it opened.
 Rushing to me like a mother reunited with their abducted child.
 He hugs me tightly, too tight and very one sided.
-I think because I’m too stunned to move my arms left alone my body, I am left in a one-sided embrace.
+I think because I’m too stunned to move my arms let alone my body I am left in a one-sided embrace.
 He stands back to watch me and then draws me inside the house.

 Walking in silence, my breath comes out shorter, he faces me again and embraces me once more.
 This time with less worry but with more love.
 It was then I realised I was a horrible human being, weak and selfish.
 My husband stood in front of me, me in his arms, his breaths coming out in short rapid spurts, and I can tell he is happy to see me safe.
 And there I stand, arms planted to the sides of my body, scared that if I touch Josh, I’d ruin him like I have done so with this marriage.
 I feared tainting him but was too emotional to pull away.
 That was when I found myself in tears, a flood of emotions rushing out of my chest before I could stop it.